 - can be removed vertically, horizontally or rotated around on end

-A thin top bar spacer can be used in place of a dedicated bee-down strip but would be harder to hold onto.
+A thin top bar spacer can be used in place of a dedicated bee-down strip but is harder to hold onto.

 A follower board is used to partition a top bar hive.
 It’s the same size as an end piece.
 With it, a queen can be raised or a nuc run in a hive’s far end.